 Incentives are a key driver helping these deals come together, for sure.
 But that doesn’t mask the fact that New Jersey still has the highest property taxes in the country.

 In New Jersey localities, life science rents are frequently at a premium to office space.
 That is understandable when you consider how much a landlord must spend to achieve the final build-out.
 However, this must be part of the equation when municipalities value the property for property tax purposes.

 The increasing demand for life science properties has turned into a new gold rush for landlords.
 But not everything is glittery.
 Considering the potentially high rents, it is vital to educate municipalities so they better understand the real costs associated with obtaining the corresponding income.

 Due diligence on a deeper level

-Skoloff & Wolfe are not only successful in defending our clients against unfair property tax post-assessment, but we also specialize in quantifying the costs and potential risks of all manner of commercial property tax.
+Skoloff & Wolfe, P.C. is not only successful in defending our clients against unfair property tax post-assessment,* but we also specialize in quantifying the costs and potential risks of all manner of commercial property tax.
 We routinely work with astute buyers in life sciences, performing a thorough property tax due diligence to ensure further protection of their investment.